Ewicks/Ivory-e-commerce/README.md

 Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

-Consider adding a basic screenshot of your Projects Board.

 ![screenshot](docs/images/projects-board.png)

 ### GitHub Issues